FC Barcelona Profile

 Messi made nine appearances that season including his debut in the Champions League against Shakhtar Donetsk.
 His first goal came on May 1, 2005, against Albacete, which at the time made him the youngest goalscorer in the history of the club.

 From 2005 onwards, Messi became a regular in Barcelona’s starting lineup.
 From the time of his debut to today, Messi has helped Barca to 10 La Liga titles, four Champions League crowns, six Copa del Reys, eight Supercopa de Espanas, three UEFA Super Cups and three FIFA Club World Cups.

 As an individual, Messi has won almost every honour that the game has to offer, including six Ballon d’Ors.
-The player has made over 700 appearances for Barca's first team and scored in excess of 600 goals.
+The player made over 776 appearances for Barca's first team and scored 670 goals.

-In August 2020, the player became evermore dissatisfied with the direction of the club and expressed his desire to leave.
-In the end, the player begrudgingly decided to remain at the club to prevent a court battle.
+In August 2020, Messi became evermore dissatisfied with the direction of the club and expressed his desire to leave.
+In the end, he begrudgingly decided to remain at the club to prevent a court battle.
 Messi would later go on record saying that he would never go to court against the club.

 However, in the following summer, Messi began negotiations of a new contract with Barcelona, but their financial limitations stopped them from retaining their legendary no.10.
 As a result, Messi ended up moving to Paris Saint-Germain as a free agent in 2021.

 His absence was obvious, and Barcelona struggled to adapt to life without him.
 Ronald Koeman ended up losing his job just months into the 2021/22 season, with the Catalonian side sat ninth in La Liga.